Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 ### Architectural Component Descriptions

 **ProductComponent**
 The `ProductComponent` manages the product catalog and inventory, ensuring accurate stock levels and product details are available.
-It serves as the source of truth for product data, which other components like `CartComponent` and `OrderComponent` rely on to display items and validate availability during checkout.
+It serves as the source of truth for product data, which other components like `CartComponent` rely on to display items and validate availability during checkout.

 **CartComponent**
 The `CartComponent` handles all cart-related operations, such as adding or removing items, calculating totals, and applying discounts.
-It interacts with the `ProductComponent` to fetch real-time product details and passes finalized carts to the `OrderComponent` to initiate the checkout process.
+It interacts with the `ProductComponent` to fetch real-time product details and passes finalized carts to the `PaymentComponent` for checkout.

 **OrderComponent**
-The `OrderComponent` oversees the entire order lifecycle, from creation to confirmation or cancellation.
-It coordinates with the `CartComponent` to process items, triggers the `PaymentComponent` for transactions, and notifies the `TrackingComponent` to monitor order status post-purchase.
+The `OrderComponent` is responsible for managing the orders right from their creation to their fulfillment, including changing order status and order cancellation scenarios.
+It coordinates with the `PaymentComponent` for payment confirmation after the `PaymentComponent` completes transactions, and also interacts with the `TrackingComponent` to monitor order status post-purchase and provide real-time tracking.

 **PaymentComponent**
 The `PaymentComponent` manages all payment processing, including credit card transactions, digital wallets, and refunds.
 It ensures secure payment authorization and communicates success or failure back to the `OrderComponent`, which then updates the order status accordingly.